microbit-playground/blog-posts/2017-01-18-website-online.markdown

 sharing: yes
 ---

 There's still some to go but the main bits of the website are now up.
+Most of the repositories are online and are up for contributions.

-There are four main sections in the navbar above:
+There are four main sections now online, each found in the navbar above:

 * [**Program** section](https://microbit-playground.co.uk/programs/) [[repository](https://github.com/microbit-playground/programs)]
 * [**Components** section](https://microbit-playground.co.uk/components/) [[repository](https://github.com/microbit-playground/components)]